Guodong-Rong/testPHPValidateForm/README.md

 # testPHPValidateForm
-Use $formData to store user input after hit the button.
+Use $formData to store user input after hit the button to improve user experience.